 - UCC-1 financing statements

-- Perfection of interest under Article 9 of the UCC in all the personal property, FF&E, software and other tangible and intangible personal property
+- Perfection of interest under Article 9 of the UCC in all the personal

 - Title insurance on the real property, and tie-in endorsement with personal property